This guide is a starting point. For full details on correctly citing resources and creating references, please consult

 How do I create a citation?

-There are two parts in a citation - the in-text citation and the reference list entry.
+There are two parts to a citation - the in-text citation and the reference list entry.
 An in-text citation appears in the body of the assignment as either a parenthetical or narrative citation.
 In-text citations are short and typically consist of the last name of the author and the date of publication.
 For every in-text citation, there is a corresponding reference list entry, which provides more details about the source.

 Remember!
 When creating a citation, look at more than the record in the Library's catalogue.
 Look at the material itself, either on the shelf or in an electronic format.
 Important citation information can be found in multiple places, and it is the responsibility of the student to make sure they have carefully examined the material to find the information required for the citation.